rancher/docs/content/rancher/v2.6/en/installation/install-rancher-on-k8s/_index.md

 # This is a benign error and occurs due to the way kubectl
 # performs resource validation.

-# Create the namespace for cert-manager
-kubectl create namespace cert-manager

 # Add the Jetstack Helm repository
 helm repo add jetstack https://charts.jetstack.io